 There had been considerable flow on the Kennet, due to a deluge in the Thames valley

-to get her back from the Darent in Kent to Stansted Abbotts
+Pentargon was river licensed Sep'16 to Mar'17 to get her back from the Darent to Stansted Abbotts

-and out of the water to fit four new anodes and plans would be hatched for some new adventure .
+Out of the water to fit four new anodes, plans were hatched for some new adventure .

-She lay over at Stabbits across Christmas, the New Year and splashed on Jan 20th2017.
+She lay over at Stabbits for Christmas, the New Year and splashed on Jan 20th2017.

 Ice on the Lea.